This post may contain affiliate links.

 This rich balm offers quick relief to chafed skin.
 It contains petroleum jelly, which is one of the most powerful skin sealants, as well as lanolin, which has incredible healing effects.
 It’s a simple, fragrance-free formula that will be especially useful if you’re sensitive to many ingredients.
 Find it on Dermstore or Amazon!

 6. Megababe Thigh Rescue

 This refreshing anti-chafing cream is a preventative product that’ll really get you in the mood to go out and show off some skin.
 It is MCT oil-based with zinc oxide like other anti-chafing sticks, but it also includes some skin-restoring antioxidant extracts and a blend of refreshing essential oils for a natural scent.
 Lastly, we think it has the cutest packaging out of all the anti-chafing creams on this list!
-Pick it up from Ulta!
+Pick it up from Ulta or Amazon!

 7. Noodle and Boo Delicate Baby Powder

 You don’t have to be a baby to benefits from this super soothing and all-natural baby powder.
 If sweat is the main cause of your skin chafing, then it makes for a wonderful remedy.
 It is made with corn starch instead of talcum to absorb moisture, and also contains oatmeal flour and allantoin to soothe irritation.
 It is very lightly fragranced and smells like a dream.
-You can purchase it from Dermstore.
+You can purchase it from Dermstore or Amazon.